This is the most common method for producing Rosé wines.

 Wines made from the Saignée method are typically much darker than Maceration Method wines and also much more savory.

-Some New World regions use blending to make Rosés.
+Some New World regions use this technique to make Rosés.

 The dominant grape in a Provence Rosé is Grenache (minimum 60%).